 Dog-Friendly Hotels in the UK: Your Complete Guide for 2026

-Planning a hotel stay with your dog?
-Our comprehensive guide covers the best dog-friendly hotel chains, boutique options, typical policies, booking tips, and everything you need to know for a stress-free stay with your four-legged companion.
+Planning a UK hotel stay with your dog?
+The best dog-friendly hotel chains and boutique stays, typical policies, booking tips, and what to expect.

 There was a time when travelling with your dog meant crossing hotels off the list entirely.
 Thankfully, those days are well behind us.
 The UK hotel industry has undergone a genuine shift in recent years, with more chains, boutique hotels, and independent stays rolling out the welcome mat for four-legged guests.